Emerging Technologies 2018 Session Listing

 The program is subject to change in the weeks leading up to the conference.
 Check back here for the latest schedule, or follow us on Twitter for real-time notice of updates to the program.

-Session C1: Radiation Detection and Imaging
+Session C1: Quantum Computing and Photonics

 Start Time: 13:30, Wednesday, May 09

 Chaired by Lukas Chrostowski, University of British Columbia (email@example.com)

 with S. Studenikin, A. Bogan, L. Gaudreau, G. Aers, P. Zawadzki, A. Sachrajda, L. Tracy, J. Reno and T. Hargett

 Advances in the coherent control of holes in gated lateral quantum dots

 Single holes localized in electrostatically tuneable quantum dot devices are explored as candidates for spin qubits.
 Here we study single-hole and two-hole hybrid spin-charge qubits in the presence of a strong spin-orbit interaction.
 For the single-hole regime we present results on the Landau-Zener-Stuckelberg (LZS) interferometry involving spin-conserving and spin-flip processes.
 LZS patterns evolve with microwave frequency from discrete (often referred to as PAT) at high frequencies to continuous LZS fringes at low frequencies.
 Taking LZS measurements at different magnetic fields we observe two separate sets of LZS fringes offset by the Zeeman energy.

 The magnetic field dependence of the single hole spin relaxation time is measured, taking advantage of the latching technique we originally developed for electron spin qubits [1-2] and which is rapidly being adopted as a standard technique for high fidelity measurements.

 Additionally, we extend LZS measurements to the two-hole case near the (02)-(11) transition and present results from LZS interferometry of the singlet-triplet spin qubit states.